visionconnect-gmbh/gitlab-issue-creator/README_en.md

 ## Installation

-### For everyone:

-**(Official announcement coming soon)**
-Until then, please follow these steps:

-1. Download the latest ZIP file from the repository.
+### Main Method: Install directly in Thunderbird

+1. Open Thunderbird.
-2. Click the hamburger menu in the top-right corner of Thunderbird.
+2. Click the hamburger menu in the top right.
-3. Choose “Add-ons and Themes”.
+3. Select **Add-ons and Themes**.
+4. Enter **GitLab Issue Creator** in the search bar.
+5. Open the **GitLab Issue Creator** entry.
+6. Click **Add to Thunderbird**.
+7. Confirm addition

+### Alternative: Install from file

+1. Open the add-on page: [GitLab Issue Creator](https://addons.thunderbird.net/en-US/thunderbird/addon/gitlab-issue-creator)
+2. Download the file.
+3. In Thunderbird, click the hamburger menu in the top right.
+4. Select **Add-ons and Themes**.
-4. Click the gear icon (⚙️).
+5. Click the gear icon (⚙️).
-5. Select “Install Add-on From File”.
+6. Choose **Install Add-on From File**.
-6. Choose and install the previously downloaded ZIP file.
+7. Select the downloaded file and install it.
+8. Restart Thunderbird if prompted.

 ### For developers (testing)